jafarbtech/cordova-plugin-barcodegenerator/README.md

 # BarcodeGenerator
+Barcode Generator is a cordova plugin that allows generation of barcodes like QRCODE, CODE128 etc.

-## Introduction
+## About
 This project is a fork of the original project from Attendee which I would like to thank for his work, it saved me a lot of time.

 The Android part of this plugin has been partially rewritten to enhences features and correct some bugs of the original project.

-By now the iOS part has not been modified nor tested.

-Barcode Generator is a cordova plugin that allows generation of barcodes like QRCODE, CODE128 etc.
-### This plugin is generate only Barcode type QRCODE

 ## Supported Platforms

 * Android Version >= 4.0
 * iOS Version >= 8.0 (Not tested)

+### By now the iOS part has not been modified nor tested.

 ## Installation
 First download the last stable version (or master tree) from git in a folder called 'cordova-plugins':